redis/redis-doc/commands/setbit.md

 There are cases when you need to set all the bits of single bitmap at once, for example when initializing it to a default non-zero value.
 It is possible to do this with multiple calls to the `SETBIT` command, one for each bit that needs to be set.
-However, as an optimization, you can use a single `SET` command to set the entire bitmap.
+However, so as an optimization you can use a single `SET` command to set the entire bitmap.

 Bitmaps are not an actual data type, but a set of bit-oriented operations